-I think in 2018 I did ask Dr. Khan was it to 1 2 continue and he came back firmly and said yes, it was to continue.
+I think in 2018 I did ask Dr. Khan was it to 1 process.
+2 continue and he came back firmly and said yes, it was 3 to continue.
 So I abided -- we complied with that.
-3 4 In terms of your own responsibility for ensuring that 275 0.
-5 it was monitored during Mrs. Corrigan's absence, how do 16:08 6 you explain the failure, I suppose, to deal with that?
-7 Mrs. Corrigan went off on sick leave for a planned Α. 8 operation, and her and I discussed it.
-She was advised by her consultant that she would be off six to eight 9 weeks, give or take.
+In terms of your own responsibility for ensuring that 4 275 0.
+5 it was monitored during Mrs. Corrigan's absence, how do 16:08 you explain the failure, I suppose, to deal with that?
+6 7 Mrs. Corrigan went off on sick leave for a planned Α. 8 operation, and her and I discussed it.
+She was advised 9 by her consultant that she would be off six to eight weeks, give or take.
 In terms of getting a replacement 16:08 10 11 in, if you've ever tried to make an appointment in the 12 Health Service, it takes much longer than six weeks to 13 get someone in post.
-So, there was no opportunity to 14 bring in someone to backfill her post.
-15 16:08 16 I suppose two things: Mindful of keeping it within a 17 small set of staff who knew the full totality of what head, Martina was coming back in six to eight weeks.
-Then genuinely it was -- and I suppose I was also mindful that Mr. O'Brien, bar the escalation from the red flag team in February, Mr. O'Brien had been compliant for over a year.
+So, there was no opportunity to bring in someone to backfill her post.
+14

+16 I suppose two things: Mindful of keeping it within a small set of staff who knew the full totality of what 17 was happening with Mr. O'Brien's monitoring exercise, 18 I did ask the two other heads of service would they 19 keep an eye on Martina's work.
+But I didn't ask them 20 21 to continue on the monitoring exercise because in my 22 head, Martina was coming back in six to eight weeks.
+Then genuinely it was -- and I suppose I was also 23 24 mindful that Mr. O'Brien, bar the escalation from the red flag team in February, Mr. O'Brien had been 25 compliant for over a year.
 That was also in my mind.
+26 27

-But when Martina's eight weeks became 18 weeks, it was happening with Mr. O'Brien's monitoring exercise, keep an eye on Martina's work.
-But I didn't ask them to continue on the monitoring exercise because in my just -- I had forgotten about it is the only
+But when Martina's eight weeks became 18 weeks, it just -- I had forgotten about it is the only